michaelheider/motd-info/README.md

 The motd displayed at login may not be up to date.
 Depending on the system, it is pre-generated and then cached for a while.

 Ubuntu caches it.
 Proxmox does not.
-Any others I don't know about.
+Any others I don't know.

-### Naming
+### Script Naming

 The script (or symlink) in `/etc/update-motd.d/` must have a filename that satisfies: